Humans are, by their very nature, tool users and tool makers…

 Written by Ira David Socol

-Author, Dreamer, Educator: A life in service - NYPD, EMS, disabilities/UDL specialist, tech and innovation leader for education.
-Co-author of Timeless Learning
+Author, Dreamer, Educator: A life in service - NYPD, EMS, disabilities/UDL specialist, tech and innovation leader.
+Author - Designed to Fail + Timeless Learning

 No responses yet